-4 Conclusion
+4. Conclusion:

 This paper presents a study of the impact of macroeconomic announcements on asset prices.
-French market is chosen to test the effect of both French and macroeconomic surprises on the stock returns.
-The first section documents the average response of stock returns to macroeconomic news.
-According to previous studies, there is little evidence of the reaction of market to those surprises.
-We demonstrate that surprises about inflation, U.S consumption and real economic activity are specially expected by investors.
-This confirms the important role of the U.S. economy and in particular U.S. consumers in determining the development of the world economy.
-The second section asks a more delicate question: what explains the stock market reaction?
-We have tried to make progress in this way.
-Results show that unexpected positive surprise in the unemployment rate causes a cut on the term of future excess return and in future dividends.
+I choose French market to test the effect of both French and macroeconomic surprises on the stock returns, represented by the CAC 40.

+The first section has documented the average response of stock returns to macroeconomic news.
+According to previous studies, there is a little evidence on the reaction of market to those surprises.
+I demonstrate that surprises about inflation, U.S consumption and real economic activity are specially expected by investors.
+It confirms the important role of the U.S. economy and in particular U.S. consumers in determining the development of the world economy.

+The second section asked a more delicate question: what explains the stock market reaction?
+I have tried to make progress in this way.
+Results showed that unexpected positive surprise in the unemployment rate causes a cut on the term of future excess return and in future dividends.
 The opposite reaction is observed from the housing starts indicator.
-The consumer price index appears to have an impact on future excess returns and future real interest rates.
+The consumer price index appears to have an impact on the three components.

-A Appendix
+Appendix: